kleinerELM/museum_touch_kiosk/README.md

 - Install httpd (Apache service), chromium and LightDM (GDM or similar would work too).
 - Copy this project to `/var/www/http/`.
 - Create a user for the museum display task. (here: `ausstellung`)
-- Make sure, that chromium does not lock itself by editing the cron-tab of the user `ausstellung` by crating a file (e.g. `crontab-ausstellung`) adding the following line:
+- Make sure, that chromium does not lock itself by editing the cron-tab of the user `ausstellung` by creating a file (e.g. `crontab-ausstellung`) adding the following line:

 	```
 	@reboot rm -f /home/ausstellung/.config/chromium/Singleton*